Posts Tagged ‘Maybach 3’

 The turning point in Stan’s career was the association with Charlie Dean, the ‘Maybach’ racers which Dean built and the ‘Skunkworks’ at Repco Research, which continued to develop the car and its successors after Jones acquired it/them.

 A friend who operated a war surplus wrecking yard was briefed and Charlie was soon the owner of a ‘Demag’ half-track armoured personnel carrier.
-Critically, it was powered by a Maybach 6 cylinder 3.8 litre SOHC, cross flow engine.
-The block was cast-iron, the head aluminium, the crank ran on 8 main bearings and in standard form the engine produced 100bhp at 2800rpm, but the engines performance potential was clear to Dean.
+Critically, it was powered by a Maybach six cylinder 3.8 litre SOHC, crossflow engine.
+The block was cast-iron, the head aluminium, the crank ran on eight main bearings.
+In standard form the engine produced 100bhp at 2800rpm, but the engine’s performance potential was clear to Dean.

 Initial modifications involved fitment of twin Amal carbs to a fabricated manifold, increasing the compression ratio to 8:1 by planing the head, fitment of a Vertex Magneto and a re-ground cam to increase valve lift and duration.